 If the connection type is correct, proceed with entering the hostname and port.

 The hostname in this case is our s1.fcomet.com, or the VPS/DPS address that we have provided you with (e.g. vm752.fcomet.com or ds535.fcomet.com).
 If you don't know your host name you can contact your hosting provider in order to get it.
 The other variant is to use the host server's IP address.
 As to the port, the default value is 22, but most hosting companies alter that port, so you might have to contact your provider for it.

 Now after we've entered the connection details.
 We can click on Open in the lower right-hand corner.
 Since you are connecting to your web server for the very first time it is very likely that you will get prompted with the following error messge:

 Just click Yes and advance to the next step.
 Now a black terminal window will open, which will prompt you for your username (this is the username that you use to login to your cPanel).
 In this case we are using example as a username.

 Once you input the username and hit Enter, you will be requested to enter your user password ( again the password that you use to access you cPanel).

 As you tipe the password it will not display itself, thus make sure that you are typing the correct password, since there is no way for you to see what you've entered, or the length of the character string that you entered (there are no "*" like placeholders previewed)

 If all information is correct the shell prompt will appear

 And you will access your home directory.
 From there on you are free to unleash your power and reign supreme by passing shell commands to the server who is there to do your bidding.

-If you are a novice who doesn’t have much experience (if any) with the Linux/Unix command line interface, then you ought to consider reviewing our detailed tutorial series.
-It will take you from a complete novice to someone that is capable to manage around the OS via shell, quite well.
+If you are a novice who doesn't have much experience (if any) with the Linux/Unix command line interface, then you ought to consider reviewing our detailed tutorial series.
+It will take you from a complete novice to someone that is capable to manage around the environment via the terminal, quite well.